-The Minneapolis Park and Recreation Board's Golf Department licenses the TeeMaster service through a combination of cash and barter.
+The Minneapolis Park Board Golf Department licenses the Teemaster through a combination of cash and barter.

 The agreement reads as follows:

 "MPRB shall pay to Vendor the sum specified below in nine (9) equal monthly installments payable from February through October, less adjustments, if any, made pursuant to section 1.f., above.